Summary

 =WORKDAY(RANDBETWEEN(date1,date2)-1,1)

-The WORKDAY function ensures that the date returned is a working day, and not a weekend of (optionally) a holiday.
-Note however WORKDAY will shift dates that fall on weekends or holidays to the next working day, so you may see dates that extend beyond date2.
+The WORKDAY function ensures that the date returned is a work day and not a weekend or holiday.
+Note that WORKDAY will shift dates that fall on weekends or holidays to the next working day, so you may see dates that extend beyond date2.

 Dave Bruns Profile Picture